 It’s never been easier to charter a boat in Mykonos, simply choose from a variety of boats with a skipper for a week-long exploration.
 Shorter rentals are also available, offering excellent daytime adventures.

-For those renting for a week or longer, it’s best to start in Mykonos town, before sailing to Naxos, Paros, Serifos and Kithnos, before heading for Syros to come to a full-circle in Mykonos.
-This will give you a complete experience of the region’s vibrant coastlines, picture-postcard white-painted architecture, heritage sights and thermal springs.
-Loutra, a small harbour in the northwest, is famed for its mineral waters.
+For those renting for a week or longer, it’s best to start in Mykonos town, before sailing to Naxos, Paros, Serifos, and Kithnos, before heading for Syros to come to a full circle in Mykonos.
+This will give you a complete experience of the region’s vibrant coastlines, postcard-worthy architecture, heritage sights, and thermal springs.
+Loutra, a small harbor in the northwest, is famed for its mineral waters.

 Every major airport has direct flights to Athens.
-Then, there are around 18 flights from the Greek capital to Mykonos on a daily basis in the summertime.
-It won’t take more than 35 minutes to get there, and the airfare usually ranges between 25 $ and 140 $.
+There are around 18 flights from Athens to Mykonos on a daily basis in the summertime.
+It won’t take more than 35 minutes to get there, and the airfare usually ranges between $25 and $140.

-There are several ferries departing daily from Piraeus port (Port Gate Ε7) to Mykonos New Port (Tourlos area), and from Rafina port to Mykonos New Port.
-The trip lasts from 2 hours (with speed ferry) and up to 6 hours (with conventional ferry).
+There are several ferries departing daily from Piraeus Port (Port Gate Ε7) to Mykonos New Port (Tourlos area), and from Rafina Port to Mykonos New Port.
+The trip takes about two hours (with a speed ferry) and up to six hours (with a conventional ferry).